Jill Biden visits the nervous families of U.S. soldiers shipped out to help in Ukraine crisis

 “At first it was scary, just we didn’t know what was going to happen,” said Swanson.
 “But to see someone like Jill Biden make time to come here makes us feel so much better,” she said.
 “There’s a real connection, so I feel like they care more about the situation.
 And she called my daughter cute, which is a major plus.”

-Samantha Ramadani, whose husband, A.J., a staff sergeant, is waiting news of when he may be deployed, said she can’t feel nervous because she knows what they all signed up for.
+Samantha Ramadani, whose husband, A.J., a staff sergeant, is awaiting news of when he may be deployed, said she can’t feel nervous because she knows what they all signed up for.
 “You join the Army to make a difference.
 You don’t join it to be on this duty at home, right?” she said.

 She hadn’t known about Biden’s visit until A.J. told her the night before that they were going to meet the first lady.
 Her presence, Ramadani said, was “awesome.”
 Her 8-year-old daughter, Anna, had gotten to tell Biden all about being a Girl Scout (Biden was one, too), which “made her day.”